Prtatey28/cJumanjiGame/FINAL_PROJECT_3/README.txt

 Hi!
 Welcome to my game!
-Run the following commands in your own terminal to run and clean code.
+First, download the repository to your machine.
+Then, in a terminal, change directories to the folder, and then run the following commands to run and clean the code.
 FIRST:
 make
 SECOND: